What Was The Impact Of Vincent Van Gogh On The Art World?

 Van Gogh is considered the artist who almost single-handedly influenced the Expressionism art movement.
 That is why many consider him to be the Father of Expressionism.

 Van Gogh’s paintings brought with them a great sense of emotional depth.
-You can see this in so many of his paintings, especially paintings such as Starry Night (To find out more about Starry Night, you can read our blog about How Much Is Van Gogh’s Starry Night Worth, And Other Facts by clicking this link.)
+You can see this in many of his paintings, especially Starry Night.
+(To find out more about Starry Night, you can read our blog about How Much Is Van Gogh’s Starry Night Worth, And Other Facts by clicking this link.)

 Interieur mit Maler (Interior with painter) 1920